gnang/HypermatrixAlgebraPackage/README.md

 # Usage

-To create a symbolic hypermatrix instance of size 2x3x4 for example, we use the instructions
+To create a symbolic hypermatrix instance of size say 2x3x4, use the instructions

 ```python
 sage: Ha=HM(2,3,4,'a')